 Can I bring a malpractice suit against the doctor or pharmacist?

 If you are given the wrong medicine, it may be possible to bring a malpractice suit against the responsible party.
 That is why it is important to keep all of the information including the pills as these may be used as evidence in the trial.
 Once you turn this over to a malpractice attorney, he or she will review your case and investigate to determine where the safety checks that should have been in place broke down.
 There are many points when someone should be able to speak up and say that this is the wrong medication.
 The attorney will help determine who is actually responsible and who needs to be held accountable.

 If you or a loved one have been harmed due to the negligence of a pharmacist or physician who gave you the wrong medication, then you may have a claim for malpractice.
-The attorneys of Wolf & Pravato are ready to help review your case, investigate the details, and determine if you may be entitled to compensation.
+The attorneys of Law Offices of Wolf & Pravato are ready to help review your case, investigate the details, and determine if you may be entitled to compensation.